1mbitshorde/AwaitableSystem/README.md

 }
 ```

-Similarly, you can also Lerp colors using the overridden `LerpAsync()` function.
+Similarly, you can also Lerp colors using the overridden `LerpAsync(Color)` function.

 If you want to Lerp other values type, use the generic `AwaitableUtility.InterpolateAsync<T>()` function, providing the get and set value callbacks.